If you see an unknown deposit in your bank account marked Canada FPT deposit, it’s usually a good thing.

 Canada FPT Deposit: “The Baby Bonus”

-A lot of people still refer to the CCB payments as “the baby bonus.”
+A lot of people still refer to the Canada Child Benefit (CCB) payments as “the baby bonus.”
 So, if that’s the term you are comfortable with, and the amount you receive is according to how much you are eligible to receive, that’s what your Canada FPT deposit most likely is.

-Before 2016, the CCB-related Canada FPT deposit used to be the “Universal Child Care Benefit”.
-It was a payment that every Canadian parent received for children under the age of six, regardless of the household income.
+Before 2016, the CCB-related Canada FPT deposit used to be the “Universal Child Care Benefit.”
+It was a payment that every Canadian parent received for children under the age of six, regardless of household income.
 The benefit was scrubbed and replaced by CCB, targeting Canadian households that need it.

 CCB payments are usually released on the 20th of every month.
 Based on which day the 20th is falling, the payment might be moved to the 19th or 18th.
 A few things to note about your CCB-related Canada FPT deposit are: